yonathan-kiflom/X-SSL/README.md

 ## 📈 Evaluation

-For downstream evaluation, you may use any **ViT-based evaluation model** of your choice.
+You may use a **ViT-based model** of your choice for any downstream task evaluation.
-Replace the backbone of the evaluation model with your **fine-tuned backbone** from this repository.
+Replace the backbone of the model with your **fine-tuned backbone** after training.

 ## 📊 Results